Home

 Raw Vegetables On Ice

-A variation on raw vegetable crudités--a colorful array of warm tender-crisp vegetables.
-Serve with Baby Baked Potatoes
+A variation on raw vegetable crudites--a colorful array of warm tender-crisp vegetables are another easy appetizer.

 This version uses "baby vegetables".
 If not available at your grocer, cut and slice vegetables into small pieces for easy handling.